skirtapaieo/blockchain-101/README.md

 - The front-end could be a simple application written in JavaScript.
 - The front-end could use Web3.js or Ethers.js to interact with the Etherreum blockchain.
-- Users could browser listed art
+- Users could browse listed art
-- when decided to buy would initiat a transaction to call the "buyArt" function in the smart contract
+- when decides to buy would initiat a transaction to call the "buyArt" function in the smart contract
 - users need to confirm this transactions in their Ethereum wallet (like Metamask)
 - artists need an interfact to upload their art, provide details and mint their NFT's by calling the mintArt function (in the smart contract)